ragng-dohng/cse15l-lab-reports/lab-3-report.md

 ![image](https://user-images.githubusercontent.com/111631103/221749504-0b350172-5d88-4e6b-bea2-0e436e05f007.png)

 ### Way 2.
 Search for the Pattern as a _whole word_
 By default, grep's pattern matching includes substrings.
-This could prove to be useless if we are trying to find matches, for example, "he" but the default will have the results include matches to "the", in instance.
+This could prove to be useless if we are trying to find matches, for example, "he" but the default will have the results include matches to "the."
 In using the -w option with grep, the pattern "he" is interpreted as a single word.
+Note the example as follow:

+Given the command:
-Note the example as follow: `$ grep -w "vista" written_2/travel_guides/berlitz1/*.txt`
+`$ grep -w "vista" written_2/travel_guides/berlitz1/*.txt`

 Without `-w`, notice that grep output includes vista as a substring of _vistas_
 ![image](https://user-images.githubusercontent.com/111631103/221750282-22fdd0bc-a7b3-4d1d-90e0-a5060663e796.png)